Wyatt Johnston Game Preview: Stars vs. Flames

 Johnston Stats vs. the Flames

-- The Flames have given up 64 goals in total (3.4 per game), which ranks 23rd in the league in goals allowed.
+- The Flames have conceded 72 goals in total (3.3 per game), which ranks 22nd in the league in goals allowed.

 |2023-2024 Season